TheMelodyOfCode/React--Firebase--Recipes-App/README.md

 >> - add the following to the package.json file:
 >> - "buildDeploy": "npm build && firebase deploy --only hosting"
 >> - run the command: npm run buildDeploy

+#### Firestore Security Rules
+>> - Authorization
+      *Annyone authenticated or not can read*
+      - allow read: if true;
+      *Only authenticated users can create, update, delete*
+      - allow create, update, delete: if request.auth != null;
+>> -  Sanitization  (only very specific fields can be used and no additional fields)
+>> -  Data Validation (the allowed fiels have to be of a specific type or range)
+>> -  Example:
+rules_version = '2';
+service cloud.firestore {
+  match /databases/{database}/documents {
+    match /{document=**} {
+// sanitization of requests
+     function recipeHasOnlyAllowedFields(){
+      let requiredFields = ['category', 'directions', 'ingredients', 'isPublished', 'name', 'publishDate'];
+      let keys = request.resource.data.keys();
+// these ensures that the fields ar on the request and ONLY on the request
+      return keys.hasAll(requiredFields) && keys.hasOnly(requiredFields);
+			}
+// validation of requests
+      function isRecipeValid(){
+      let data = request.resource.data;

+      return data.name is string && data.name != '' &&
+      data.category is string && data.category != '' &&
+      data.directions is string && data.directions != '' &&
+      data.isPublished is bool &&
+      data.publishDate is timestamp &&
+      data.ingredients.size() > 0
+      }
+// anyone authenticated or not can read
+      allow read: if true;
+// only authenticated users can doe this
+       allow create, update: if request.auth != null && recipeHasOnlyAllowedFields() && isRecipeValid();

+			allow delete: if request.auth != null;
+    }
+  }
+}